ryanbrennan12/cryptochain/README.md

 ## 1.3.
 Usage

 StellumCoin is a custom Blockchain-powered cryptocurrency.
 Wallet and persisted transaction data stored on a ledger through a network of multiple deployed Heroku nodes on Node JS backends.
 There is a proof-of-work system to demand computational power by needing to use cryptography and data hashing to protect the system against abuse.
-There is also validation system for the transactional data of the blockchain itself.
+There is also a validation system for the transactional data of the blockchain itself.

 ### 1.3.2.
 Walkthrough and Proof of Work System